metadevpro/cal/cal.md

 - `limit`: (integer) blocksize (provided by client, it can have a sensible default in server, and SHOULD be limited by server to avoid performance degradation)
 - `offset`: (integer) number of elements to skip from the beginning

-If server responses includes `meta.totalCount`, the client can derive links to access to all pages if needed.
+If server responses include `meta.totalCount`, the client can derive links to access to all pages if needed.

 #### CAL-2B Server-side pagination

-When the server defines the page size, the customer can only move the pointer to jump between pages.
+When the server defines the page size, the client can only move the pointer to jump between pages.

-Server must respond with `meta.limit` to inform client about the page size being used.
+Server must respond with `meta.limit` to inform the client about the page size being used.
 If server responses include `meta.totalCount`, the client can provide links to access to all pages if needed.

 For cursors-based query APIs, or forward-only queries, the client can use the HAL link `next` to access the next page.